Homingdung/Homingdung/README.md

-# Hi there 👋, this is Peter
+# Привет👋, это Mиндон!!!
 ![nonlinear](https://github.com/Homingdung/Homingdung/blob/main/nonlinear.gif)
 ![text](https://github.com/Homingdung/Homingdung/blob/main/text.gif)
 # About me
+## *Hello!
+My name is Mingdong, and I am a second-year mathematics student at [The University of Nottingham](https://www.nottingham.ac.uk/).
+My current mathematical interests are in applied mathematics, especially nonlinear dynamics, computational mathematics*.

-+ 📖 I am student major in mathematics
+I am a student member of SIAM and a regular participant in SIAM events.

-+ 🏫 University of Nottingham, UK
-+ 🤔 I’m keeping my curiosity in real world problems and I am always attracted by the nonlinear beauty of this world
-+ 🌱 I’m currently improving my computer skills which could better express my mathematical ideas
-+ ⚡️I love：
-    + 🔢 mathematics：Love it for no reason.
-    + 🎵 music:I used to be a drum player in orchestra and a guitar player in a rock band.
+I used to be a drum player in orchestra and a guitar player in a rock band.
+When I am not doing mathematics, I always play the guitar.

-    + 🀄️languages: Chinese English Russian Cantonese...especially the beauty of Chinese characters and the exactitude of Latin languages)
-    + 📖 books: I love reading books and I am also a book collector, especially for books about politics, history and culture.
-+ 📫 How to reach me: mingdonghe86@gmail.com
+I am also a language lover and I can speak a little bit Russian and Cantonese.
+Just like mathematics, languages also use smybols to decipher the world.

-+ I have a respository called [readingList](https://github.com/Homingdung/readingList), containing some classical references books I read, which could be helpful for university mathematics study.
+I love reading books, both math and non-math: especially for books about history and culture.
+I have a respository called [readingList](https://github.com/Homingdung/readingList), containing some classical references books about mathematics I read, which could be helpful for university mathematics study.

 # Course I am currently taking:
 + Vector calculus